2013 MLS Cup playoffs

-The 2013 MLS Cup Playoffs was the eighteenth post-season tournament culminating the Major League Soccer regular season.
+The 2013 MLS Cup playoffs was the eighteenth post-season tournament culminating the Major League Soccer regular season.
 The tournament began in late October and culminated on December 7, 2013, with MLS Cup 2013, the eighteenth league championship for MLS.
 This was the third year that the playoffs included ten teams, and the second playoff series since 2006 in which teams could not cross conference brackets.
 The top five teams in both the Eastern and Western conferences of the league earned berths, with the top three clubs in each conference earning direct byes to the conference semifinals.
 The fourth and fifth-place finishers of both conferences competed in a single-elimination play-in match.

 The play-in winner played their respective conference regular season champion in the conference semifinals, which was a two-leg aggregate series, without the away goals rule enforced.
-For the second year in a row, each Conference Championship will also be a two-leg aggregate series, as opposed to the traditional single elimination match.
-The Conference winners meet in the MLS Cup, a single match hosted by the finalist with the better regular season record.
+For the second year in a row, each conference final was also a two-leg aggregate series, as opposed to the traditional single elimination match.
+The conference winners met in the MLS Cup, a single match hosted by the finalist with the better regular season record.

-Los Angeles Galaxy were the defending champions, having defeated Houston Dynamo 3–1 in the 2012 MLS Cup.
+The Los Angeles Galaxy were the defending champions, having defeated Houston Dynamo 3–1 in the 2012 MLS Cup.

 In a break from previous years, only Sporting Kansas City, the MLS Cup winner, directly entered the 2014–15 CONCACAF Champions League, earning a Pot A seed.
 They were joined by the New York Red Bulls, the Supporters' Shield winner; the Portland Timbers, the conference winner from the conference opposite the Supporters' Shield winner; and D.C.
 United, the 2013 U.S. Open Cup champion.
 However, none of these berths were available to the league's three Canadian teams, which instead participated in the Canadian Championship for that country's single berth in the CONCACAF Champions League.
 The change from the MLS Cup runner-up gaining entry to the CONCACAF Champions League to the opposite conference winner gaining entry was new for 2013.
 The change was announced after the MLS Cup had been played, with the announcement stating that the teams knew in advance.